-One of the first Spanish desserts I fell head over heels for was the tarta de Santiago, a simple Spanish almond cake that hails from Galicia, but is found on nearly any dessert menu in Spain.
+One of the first Spanish desserts I fell head over heels for was the tarta de Santiago, a simple almond cake that hails from Galicia, but is found on nearly any dessert menu in Spain.

-When I finally decided to try a tarta de Santiago recipe at home, I was hoping to get that perfect almond taste and dense (yet somehow light!) texture.
-I tried four different Spanish almond cake recipes -- one of them even came from cloistered convent nuns!
+When I decided to make tarta de Santiago at home, I was hoping to get that perfect almond taste and dense, yet somehow light, texture.
+I tried four different recipes, including one from nuns, but it wasn’t until a came across an old, scribbled recipe in my one of my mother-in-law’s old cookbooks that I found a winner.

 - Cinnamon: I love the addition of cinnamon to this cake, though many people omit.